Alena-Stavrova/dev-log/DEVLOG.md

 - [Project]: [What I did]
 - [Project]: [What I learned]
 - [Next]: [What's next]-->
+**2026-02-07**
+* ERM/LVH: these stubborn express deliveries are just a nightmare - every time I think I've fixed it, the errors appear again.
+Annoyingly, they are not consistent so I may test it a few times and it works fine - until it doesn't.
+Still working on these and also a few minor fixes across LVH/ERM
+* Cyberleto is over, so I will plan to make the folder public

 **2026-30-06**
 * ERM/LVH: I'm still working on this tricky new express delivery.
 The button only appears after the full address, and my scripts keep clicking payment before the page is rendered again.
 I'm trying a new solution, a helper function that compares the list of button ids (the expected payments for this delivery) to the ids on the page, but it's still not working properly